 As I ran down the nighttime streets, it all still felt a little unreal to me.
 But when it came down to it, maybe it wasn’t that complicated after all.
 Protect Yali.
 Protect myself.
 When I thought about it that way, it didn’t seem so hard to handle.

-Finally I got all the way down to my own street.
-It was pretty dark from all of the burnt out streetlights, but I knew this place like the back of my hand.
-I casually avoided the familiar potholes leading up to my house, then slipped in through the door, careful not to wake anyone.
-Upstairs, I threw myself into bed, and I was asleep as soon as I hit the sheets.
+The streets near my home were pretty dark from all the burnt out streetlights, but I knew this place like the back of my hand.
+I avoided the familiar potholes leading up to my house, then slipped in through the door, careful not to wake anyone.
+Upstairs, I threw myself into bed.
+I was asleep as soon as I hit the sheets.